olooney/oranlooney.com/content/post/jeopardy.md

-The vector database itself is pretty inexpensive to index and essentially free to query if you use HNSW so unless you're operating at Wikipedia scale the costs will be nominal; it's really the embeddings calls that get you.
+The vector database itself is pretty inexpensive to index and essentially free to query if you use HNSW so unless you're operating at Wikipedia scale the costs will be nominal; it's really the embeddings call that gets you.

 Of course, you don't have to use RAG with a small model like we did; you could pair it with GPT-4 or other SOTA if you're focused on quality over throughput,